mate-academy/jv-fruit-shop/checklist.md

     ```

 #### Avoid using switch-cases and if-else constructions.
 It is recommended to use the Strategy pattern instead.
-In the `main()` method you can pass the strategy map into the service that chooses the correct strategy for each strategy.operation.
+In the `main()` method you can pass the strategy map into the service that chooses the correct strategy for each operation.

 - Example:
     ```java